GEM-benchmark/GEM-benchmark.github.io/web/data/workshop.md

 ### System Evaluation Descriptions
 Participants of the evaluation shared task are invited to submit a paper describing their analysis approach and findings of 4-8 pages.

-### Organization Description (for GEM contributors)

-Every group that contributed to the creation and organization of GEM may submit a 4-8 page description of their considerations and contributions.

 ### Research Papers
 We welcome papers discussing any of the following topics: